rosk3r/console-database-of-employees/README.md

 ---

-Task 2
+### Task 2
-Create a list of employees and mechanisms to work with them.
+    Create a list of employees and an interface to work with them.

+The list of employees should:
+1) Allow adding, deleting employees
-The list of employees should allow adding, deleting, linking an employee to a manager, sorting the list by last name, hire date.
+2) Linking an employee to a manager
+3) Sorting the list by last name, hire date

+---

 Task 3
 Reading and writing the list to a file